Change is the new normal, jobs are not secure.

 You may have been subject to layoffs or reorganisations where you are now doing the work of three people…or simply don’t have enough work to keep you busy.
 Whatever the case, being an employee-preneur could be the answer.

-You can find fun, fulfilment, purpose, passion and power moving yourself into the top tiers of your company.
+You can find fun, fulfilment, purpose, passion, and power in moving yourself into the top tiers of your company.
 And the joy and sense of control over your destiny in indescribable.

-And even if you do want to make your own move and find a new organisation to support you, the relationships you will develop, the results you will create and confidence and skill you will have gained will help you rise to the top of any competitive interview situation.
+And even if you do want to make your own move and find a new organisation to support you, the relationships you will develop, the results you will create, confidence and skill you will have gained will help you rise to the top of any competitive interview situation.